tischi/cluster/README.md

 The scripts are hosted on: /g/almf/software/scripts/cluster

-### Example of calling cluster-fiji at EMBL Heidelberg
+### Example of calling fiji scripts on the cluster at EMBL Heidelberg

 - log onto submaster1
   - open terminal (on mac: in-built; on windows: install cygwin)